 quite large.

-AppStream tools scan the paths /usr/share/app-info/(xml|xmls)
+Prior to version 1.0, AppStream tools scanned the paths /usr/share/app-info/(xml|xmls)

-/ /var/lib/app-info/(xml|xmls)
+and /var/lib/app-info/(xml|xmls)

 path for legacy